joaoxn/timer/README.md

 - Flag to add elapsed time to iterations tab;
 - Check the iterations tab to obtain information about past iterations, including the fastest and slowest time, as well as the number and time of each iteration;
 - Set or add custom timing to adjust the timer to your preferred state;
 - Save and load to keep the current clock info across multiple uses.
 This will save data into your browser's `localstorage`.
-Switching browsers or cleaning data may clear saved data.
+Switching browsers or cleaning data may erase saved data.

 ## Use Cases